Music censorship: United States

 Following the hearings, the RIAA introduced a standard Parental Advisory label (which took its current form, reading "Parental Advisory — Explicit Content", in 1994 following subsequent hearings), which is designed to be applied to the cover art of songs and albums which contain "strong language or depictions of violence, sex, or substance abuse to such an extent as to merit parental notification."
 The Parental Advisory label is a voluntary scheme; some retailers—particularly Walmart—made it a corporate policy to not stock any music release that carries the label.

 Gangsta rap generated controversies due to its often-provocative subject matter.
 "Fuck tha Police", a song from N.W.A's debut album Straight Outta Compton, proved to be especially controversial; the song criticized police brutality and racial profiling, and contained lyrics condoning violence against police officers.
 Civil rights activist C. Delores Tucker was also notable for her opposition to gangsta rap.
 She was known for distributing flyers outside record stores, as well as buying stock in media companies so she could protest the songs at shareholders' meetings.
 Tucker was notably dissed in other songs over her criticism of the genre, including Tupac's "How Do U Want It".
 Tucker sued Tupac's estate for emotional distress and slander over the song; the suit was later dismissed.

-In 1990, Floridan political activist Jack Thompson targeted the Miami-based 2 Live Crew and their album As Nasty as They Wanna Be—which featured songs such as "Me So Horny"—claiming that it was obscene.
-In March 1990, the group filed a lawsuit in a U.S. district court to overturn a Broward County ruling that declared the album obscene, but it was upheld by Judge Jose Alejandro Gonzalez Jr. In 1992, the Eleventh Circuit Court of Appeals overturned the Gonzalez ruling, as the case presented insufficient evidence that the album passed the Miller test established by the Supreme Court to determine whether a work is obscene (which includes a lack of artistic merit).
+In 1990, Florida political activist Jack Thompson targeted the Miami-based 2 Live Crew and their album As Nasty as They Wanna Be—which featured songs such as "Me So Horny"—claiming that it was obscene.
+In March 1990, the group filed a lawsuit in a U.S. district court to overturn a Broward County ruling that declared the album obscene, but it was upheld by Judge Jose Alejandro Gonzalez Jr. In 1992, the Eleventh Circuit Court of Appeals overturned the Gonzalez decision, ruling that the case presented insufficient evidence that the album passed the Miller test established by the Supreme Court to determine whether a work is obscene (which includes a lack of artistic merit).